alopez/alopez.github.com/join.md

 ### When to apply

-**I only review applications in winter admissions cycle.
+I usually only review applications in winter admissions cycle.
-For a September start, apply by the second week of December in the preceding year.** That is not a hard deadline, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship).
+For a September start, apply by the second week of December in the preceding year. **For the 2019 intake of the new [CDT in NLP](https://edinburghnlp.inf.ed.ac.uk/cdt), apply by the 29th of March).**

-Since CDT funding will only be announced in February 2019, these programmes will necessarily have later deadlines for the 2019 admissions cycle only.
+That is not a hard deadline, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship).

 ### Chances of admission